 The horse is much smaller than its rider and is badly eroded.
 Very few details of its decoration have survived, and only its beautiful forelock and plaited tail are still visible.
 Gordian III is shown prostrate beneath the hooves of Shapur's horse.
 The figure of Valerian has also been destroyed.
 He is shown with his left hand held by the Persian monarch.
 Philip the Arabian is depicted kneeling on his left knee in front of Shapur and stretching both of his hands to him in a plea.
 He is much smaller than the two figures standing beside him.

 The first figure behind Philip is a Persian nobleman.
-The second person, standing behind the first and partially hidden by him, maybe the prince also shown in the carving on the opposite side of the river.
+The second person, standing behind the first and partially hidden by him, may be the prince also shown in the carving on the opposite side of the river.
 A cherub holding an unrolled chaplet floats in the air above Philip and two Persian noblemen.
 The central scene is flanked on the right and the left by two other carvings.
 Both of these are divided into five horizontal rows which extend beyond the central scene.
 The carvings on the left show high-ranking Persian officers rendering homage in the king's presence by pointing upward with the right forefinger.
 They may be awaiting the arrival of the long procession depicted on the right, and consisting of Roman soldiers and Persian courtiers.

 The most important Persian noblemen are portrayed in the third row from the top and to the left of the middle scene.
-Leading them are three princes - Bahram, Shapur, and Narses - the younger brothers of Hormoz, who seems to have been shown in the middle.
+Leading them are three princes - Bahram, Shapur, and Narses - the younger brothers of Hormoz, who seem to have been shown in the middle.
 The high-ranking military men behind them may be the representatives of the famous seven elite families of ancient Iran.
 The remaining three men do not differ from the officers depicted in other rows and may belong to the same rank.
 The two upper rows on the left show the officers of the lowest rank in the group.
-They are more modest dressed and wear simple hats.
+They are more modestly dressed and wear simple hats.
 Although these figures have suffered mutilation over the years, they exhibit outstanding precision and delicacy of craftsmanship.
 This suggests that the figures were carved by more than one artist, and perhaps by a group working on the bas-relief.

 The first and second rows on the right depict Persian attendants carrying the booty that had been seized from the Romans.
 All wear similar clothes, have hair similarly arranged, and no one is armored.
 The first and second persons in the upper row are badly eroded.
 The third person has his left hand hidden in his sleeve, while in his right hand he carries a vase.
 The fourth person holds a long object in his right hand.
 The sixth man has two rings and is followed by the seventh person, who carries a vessel.
 The last and eighth person in the row also has two rings in his hands.